ASA Compliance Group Account migration & verification Since 2016

 • You’ll receive a review email within about one hour.

-What you’ll see next (before any payment)
+What you’ll see next

 After review, eligible cases move into structured file work.